WattTime/pyiso/README.md

 Changelog
 ---------
+* 0.3.14: Minor bugfixes to ISONE, PJM, and ERCOT.
 * 0.3.13: Major feature: generation mix in PJM (RTHR market only).
 Minor change: SSL handling in BPA.
 * 0.3.12: Bugfix: fixed EU authentication, thanks @frgtn!
 * 0.3.11: Changes: `timeout_seconds` kwarg to client constructor; do not remember options from one `get_*` call to the next.